sourodeepsaha2/AI-hostel-complaint-system/README.md

 # 🏠 HostelCare - AI Powered Hostel Complaint Management System

 HostelCare is a full-stack MERN application designed to simplify hostel complaint management.
-Students can register, log in, raise complaints, track complaint status, and manage hostel-related issues through a modern and responsive interface.
+Students can register, log in, raise complaints, track complaint status, and manage hostel-related issues through a modern and responsive interface

 ---